thegooddocsproject/templates/our-team/guide-our-team.md

 ---
 Thank you for downloading the Our Team template from The Good Docs Project!
 We welcome any kind of feedback on our templates, both positive and negative.
-To suggest improvements, open an issue on our (https://github.com/thegooddocsproject/templates/issues)[Templates repository].
+To suggest improvements, open an issue on our [Templates repository](https://github.com/thegooddocsproject/templates/issues).
 ---

 The `Our Team` template is for open source software projects.